 We have a dedicated design team which is responsible for the design of our apparel products.
 Development of innovative designs is one of our core strengths and unique selling proposition of our products.
 We believe that design is one of the most critical elements in the fashion apparel industry.
 We have over 2 professionals in our design, development and merchandising department dedicated to developing new products, improving existing ones and forecasting fashion trends.
 We send out samples / catalogues to the network of our wholesalers for the coming season, who in turn show the designs to the prospective customer, and ascertain the demand for a particular design, colour or texture of fabric.
 Our designers sometimes create a theme for a new collection, which becomes the basis for the choice of colors, fabrics and other characteristics.
 Once design finalised, they are used to produce proto samples, rough apparel from sample fabrics used to get a preliminary idea of the apparel.
+Our design ideas and concepts are based on consumer feedback as well as insights from attending industry fairs.
 Our design facility and product development center are located at our manufacturing facility in West Bengal.